Cost-Per-Wear: Are You Spending Too Much Money On Fashion?

 * indicates required

 Be honest with yourself when you figure out how many times you will wear something.
-Light and bright summer items have their place but in some parts of the country there are potentially only 3 months of summer, and a white handbag doesn’t have much longevity.
-On the flip side, if you find a pair of metallic slides you totally love, the cost-per-wear concept may encourage you to wear them as much as possible, all summer long.
+Always take the season into consideration.
+Light and bright summer items have their place, but in some parts of the country there are potentially only 3 months of summer, and a white handbag doesn’t have much longevity.
+On the flip side, if you find a pair of metallic shoes you totally love, the cost-per-wear concept may encourage you to wear them as much as possible, and all year round.

 How To Make Your Shopping List